Thegeektechie/EHR_System/README.md

 ## Getting Started

-These instructions will help you set up and run the Multimodal EHR System on your local machine.
+These instructions will help you set up and run the EHR System on your local machine.

 ### Prerequisites